Overview

 -

-If there is at least one dashboard created, specify where to add the layer in the dialog:
+Add the scene to the dashboard.
+If you do not have any dashboards created, a dashboard with one scene will be created.
+If at least one dashboard has been created, specify where to add the scene in the dialog:

 After creating the scene, you can modify the data sample, customize visualization parameters for any layer, and create additional widgets.